supposedly/dialect-museum/README.md

 children's dictionary that does *hûr*.
 Google's dictionary has *hər*.
 The [Deseret Alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) hexes us with *𐐸𐐲𐑉*.
-[Benjamin Franklin's phonetic alphabet](https://en.wikipedia.org/wiki/Benjamin_Franklin%27s_phonetic_alphabet) would've had *hɥr* (and you'll never guess the title of that article before clicking the link), while [Isaac Newton's](https://www.jstor.org/stable/3718012), in which he spelled a sentence like "I am much more sorry" as *Oy am mutש mωωr sory*, finishes us off with an anticlimactic *her*.
+[Benjamin Franklin's phonetic alphabet](https://en.wikipedia.org/wiki/Benjamin_Franklin%27s_phonetic_alphabet) would've had *hɥr* (you'll never guess the title of that article before clicking the link), while [Isaac Newton's](https://www.jstor.org/stable/3718012), in which he spelled a sentence like "I am much more sorry" as *Oy am mutש mωωr sory*, finishes us off with an anticlimactic *her*.

-The Deseret Alphabet doesn't work great because it kinda forces you to get the vowel wrong (there's obviously no other reason it didn't work out), but with the exception of that, these are all tidy ways to represent English pronunciation.
+The Deseret Alphabet doesn't work great because it kinda forces you to get the vowel wrong (and it totally would've caught on otherwise), but with the exception of that, these are all tidy ways to represent English pronunciation.
 That's because they only give you one way to spell any particular sound, unlike English's normal spelling scheme, in which the ending of "her" could also be badly spelled "ur", "ir", or even "ere" (going by "were", at least).